-We’re Chris and Beth, and this blog is about our journey to settle 20 acres of raw land in east Tennessee.
+We’re Chris and Beth, and this blog is about our journey to turn 20 acres in east Tennessee into a homestead.

-One of our first conversations as a couple was about what we wanted out of life, and it turned out that our long-term goal matched: to own land.
-Raise and rescue animals, grow food and flowers (Beth), hunt and fish (Chris), camp, hike, ride horses, build things.
+One of our first conversations as a couple was about life goals: we both wanted to own land.
+Raise and rescue animals, grow food and flowers (Beth), hunt and fish (Chris), camp, hike, forage, build stuff.

 A weekend trip helped us decide on the Knoxville area.
-The rolling hills, cheesy fun of Gatlinburg, beauty of the Great Smoky Mountains, and proximity to Asheville and Charlotte would make it easier to leave our Queen City comfort zone.
+The beauty of the smoky mountains, cheesy fun of Gatlinburg and Pigeon Forge, and proximity to cities like Asheville and Knoxville would make it easier to leave our urban comfort zone.

-We wanted to rent acreage first.
-If country living wasn’t for us – or if we missed friends and family, walking to the gym, and the 5-minute drive to Whole Foods – we could drift back to the city.
-So, we contacted rural realtors and scoured online rental listings for “farms for rent,” or at least acreage with liveable structures.
+We wanted to rent land first.
+If country living weren’t for us, or if we missed friends and family – as well as walking to the gym and a 5-minute drive to 5 grocery stores – we could roll back to the city.
+We contacted rural rental agencies and scoured online listings for “farms for rent,” or at least acreage with liveable structures.

-The 5 wooded acres attached to the dome weren’t good for chickens, goats or gardening, so that part of the plan would have to wait.
-In the meantime, we’d learn about building and living in alternative housing.
-Somehow, the arrangement suited us.
+We were growing discouraged when we came across a strange but oddly right-for-us Craigslist ad for a geodesic dome near the Great Smoky Mountains National Park.
+Its 5 wooded acres weren’t good for chickens, goats, or gardening, so that part of our plan would have to wait.
+In the meantime, we’d learn about building alternative housing, since the dome was livable but not quite finished.

-We moved into the dome at the beginning of spring and realized quickly that we loved the area but wanted even quieter land, and to build our own dome.
-The search for land started in late summer, we made an offer as fall color began, and closed on our very own 20 acres as the wind blew the last of the leaves off the trees.
+We realized right away that we loved geodesic domes, rural life, and east Tennessee.
+Our new plan was to purchase land nearby and build our own dome home.
+The search for land started in late summer.
+We made an offer as fall color started and closed on our very own 20 acres as the wind took the leaves off the trees.